alexpyattaev/spatialtree/README.md

  - Supports online defragmentation for data chunks to optimize sequential operations on all chunks
  - External chunk cache can be used to allow reusing chunks at a memory tradeoff

+## Accepted design compromises

+ - Data chunks that are nearby in space do not necessarily land in nearby locations in the tree's memory.
+ - There is no way to defragment node storage memory short of rebuilding the tree from scratch (which means doubling memory usage)

 ### Examples:
  - [rayon](examples/rayon.rs): shows how to use the tree with rayon to generate new chunks in parallel, and cache chunks already made.